kanidm/kanidm/book/src/access_control/intro.md

 credentials of users in a role such as `idm_admins`.
 Since `idm_service_desk` and `idm_admins` are both tainted with `idm_high_privilege` then this lateral movement is not possible.
 Only high privileged roles are able to then reset the accounts of high privilege users.

+You may add other groups to `idm_high_privilege` to achieve the same taint effect for other services.

 ## Default Permission Groups